LaFortune Student Center: Student Center (1952-)

-When the new and larger Nieuwland Hall of Science was completed in 1952, the building was converted to a student union building and named LaFortune Center, after Joseph LaFortune, an oil executive from Tulsa, Oklahoma, who donated $135,000.
+When the new and larger Nieuwland Hall of Science was completed in 1952, the building was converted to a student union building and named LaFortune Center, after Joseph Aloysius LaFortune, an oil executive from Tulsa, Oklahoma, who donated $135,000.
 The renovation was directed by architecture professors Frank Montana and Robert Schultz.
 The new student center featured a main ball room upstairs, a lower lounge, ten meeting rooms, a television room, a movie theatre, the manager ' s office, offices for the Student Senate and offices for the Vice President in Charge of Student Affairs, game rooms, and offices for Campus Clubs.
 The official opening took place at 1953 homecoming weekend and featured the Sophomore cotillion September 23.

 The 1924 addition continued to be used by the science department until 1956.
 The LaFortune family gave an additional $125,000 for the additional renovation, which featured offices for Scholastic and Dome offices, a second-floor lounge, basement recreation rooms and the new Huddle, which previously was located in Washington Hall annex and opened in its new location on Tuesday, February 26, 1957.

 Thanks to an additional gift of $450,000 from the LaFortune estate, the Student Center underwent renovations between 1973 and 1977, which included additional space for food services, and remodeling of the basement and other social areas, and the addition of air conditioning.
 In 1986, another gift from the LaFortunes permitted the addition of the east wing of the building, facing Nieuwland Hall.